 “Out of the many thousands of stocks I can choose from worldwide, I therefore really only need to look at 50 at most.”

-I figure no more than 40 Canadian companies will be plenty because an element within my dividend investing strategy is to review the stocks listed in many dividend ETFs as my starting point.
-I figure if some of the biggest equity ETFs in Canada and the U.S. hold many of these companies in their ETFs, I should too.
+I figure between 30-40 Canadian companies will be plenty because an element within my dividend investing strategy is to review the stocks listed in many dividend ETFs as my starting point.

 Take ETF XIU for example.
 This ETF is comprised of the 60 largest companies in Canada.